Although Tanzania is known for being a wildlife destination, there is so much more to it such as the protected marine reserves and the ancient sites.

 Matema Beach is situated on the Lake Malawi and experiences comparatively less tourist traffic.
-However, it offers extreme tranquility surrounded by a beautiful setting.
+However, it offers extreme tranquillity surrounded by a beautiful setting.

 3. The Prison Island

 These species were presented as a gift from the government of Seychelles and arrived from Zanzibar.
-Moreover, some tend to be more than 100 years old and live peacefully with other animals such as peacocks and butterflies.
+Some can be more than 100 years old and live peacefully with other animals such as peacocks and butterflies.

 Visiting this location serves as another great lesson about the environment and the surrounding wildlife.